 Iceland is a member state of the EEA and is therefore obligated to implement certain EU instruments with EEA relevance, including legislation relating to financial markets.
 Where implementation of such instruments into Icelandic law is inadequate, (for example, where Iceland has failed to adapt national law to conform to EEA rules) citizens may be unable to rely on these instruments and the Icelandic courts may be barred from applying them, unless Icelandic legislation may be interpreted in accordance with the EEA rules.
-As a result, holders of Covered Bonds issued or to be issued by the Issuer (the "Covered Bondholders") in some circumstances may experience different legal protections than they would expect as holders of securities issued by banks in EU member states where EU instruments are directly applicable or have been adequately implemented into national legislation.
-Complying with regulation that is in continual change can be resource intensive and exposes the Issuer to a risk of non-compliance, which could have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations and its ability to make payments in respect of the Covered Bonds.
+As a result, the Noteholders in some circumstances may experience different legal protections than they would expect as holders of securities issued by banks in EU member states where EU instruments are directly applicable or have been adequately implemented into national legislation.
+Complying with regulation that is in continual change can be resource intensive and exposes the Issuer to a risk of non-compliance, which could have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations and its ability to make payments in respect of the Covered Bonds